zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/index.md

 [HEADLINE] Writing just one test [is better than nothing]

-[HEADLINE] Testing your configuration code through automation gives you increased confidence that your changes will work as you expect in production.

 Exercise: change your web application to listen to port 81 instead of port 80 and write a test to confirm that it works.